JohnVinyard/JohnVinyard.github.io/_posts/2019-02-20-unsupervised-semantic-audio-embeddings.md

 be applying.

 ### Original file
+We'll choose the sound of a violin string being bowed, and use that as our anchor, applying different deformations to understand what those sound like, and how they change our perception of the sound.

 <audio controls src="https://s3-us-west-1.amazonaws.com/unsupervised-audio-embeddings-talk/original.ogg"></audio>

 ### Pitch Shift
 Relatively small changes in pitch change the sound class we assign.

 #### Higher
 <audio controls src="https://s3-us-west-1.amazonaws.com/unsupervised-audio-embeddings-talk/pitch-shift-up.ogg"></audio>

 #### Lower
 <audio control src="https://s3-us-west-1.amazonaws.com/unsupervised-audio-embeddings-talk/pitch-shift-down.ogg"></audio>